Thanks to the internet, people from across the world are now as connected as ever.

 First things first, you need to have a tool that will enable everyone to know exactly what they should be doing.
 The traditional practice is to use emails as the primary means of communication.

 While this still works, it is difficult to convey the sense of urgency even if you specify deadlines in the email.
 This can make it difficult for your writing team to keep up with the editorial calendar, the blog’s quality standards, and each other when working on collaborative content.
-Moreover, you might be having members from various part of the world and time zone difference could become a real problem.
+Moreover, you might be having members from various part of the world and time zone differences could become a real problem.

 These tools offer a visual interface that can be used to assign tasks, set deadlines, and manage the workflow of every team member.

 Trello is a little more straightforward than Asana, which can be seen as an advantage.
 It offers a fast user interface that organizes projects into cards, which can contain an indefinite number of tasks.
 Each task may include checklists, in-depth details, comments, attachments, labels, and deadlines.

 2. Meet Occasionally